Your one stop shop for all the best jobs in trucking!MENU

 “I worked in a factory, and I swore I’d never go back to a factory job.
 I like the freedom of trucking; it’s one of the best parts.
 Every day is different.
 It’s not the same thing day after day.
 You’re not going in, punching a clock, doing your job, and punching out.”

-Her advice to both old and new drivers: “If you’re tired, then you need to pull over, pull into a stop, and sleep.”
+Her advice to both old and new drivers is “If you’re tired, then you need to pull over, pull into a stop, and sleep.”
 One of her biggest fears is that she’ll fall asleep behind the wheel, so she’s super diligent about following her own advice.

 The trucks may be huge, but the responsibility that comes with the job is even greater.
-Without truck drivers, there would be no non-stop deliveries of gas, clothes, food … nothing.
-So thank you to Lisa, and all the drivers out there, for all that you do to keep things running smoothly!
+So thank you to Lisa, and all the drivers out there, for all that you do to keep things running smoothly.
 And a big congratulations to Lisa on a well-deserved Driver of the Year award!

 JRayl Transport Inc. is an Akron, Ohio-based, family owned and operated logistics solution provider.
 JRayl has experienced tremendous growth over the last decade while maintaining a close family atmosphere.
 Currently employing over 400 employees in multiple strategic locations, JRayl builds family relationships that allow people to find loads, ship freight, and welcomes drivers home weekly!